EWA Staff Directory

 Prior to joining EWA, Sarah was an elementary teacher in Kentucky and Ohio, where she primarily taught 4th grade math.
 She was the president of her local education association in Kentucky, and has a particular interest in the intersection of education and politics.
 Sarah started her career as a Peace Corps volunteer in the Republic of North Macedonia, where she taught English as a foreign language.

-Allison Kowalski is a program specialist at the Education Writers Association.
-She helps to plan content for EWA seminars, conducts research and writes for the organization’s website, and supports other EWA programs.
-Her primary area of focus is higher education.
+Allison Kowalski is the member engagement coordinator at the Education Writers Association.
+They help plan content for EWA seminars, conducts research and writes for the organization’s website, and supports other EWA programs.
+Their primary area of focus is higher education.

 Judy O’Babatunde is the events coordinator of the Education Writers Association.
 She interfaces with vendors, members, speakers, and staff to help plan and execute EWA events.
 As an events enthusiast with a personal penchant for launching creative ideas, Judy has experience in project management and coordination, as well as marketing coordination and design.